-This information explains ways to help manage pain after your laparoscopic abdominal surgery.
+This information explains ways to manage pain after your robotic or laparoscopic (LA-puh-ruh-SKAH-pik) abdominal surgery.
 You can do these along with or instead of taking pain medication.

-You will get pain medication after your surgery.
-If it doesn’t control your pain, tell your doctor or nurse.
-You can also do the following things to help:
+Your care team will give you pain medication after your surgery.
+If it doesn’t control your pain, tell your healthcare provider.
+You can also do these things to help:

 - Bend and straighten your legs.

 - Bend your knees and put your feet flat on the bed.
 With your legs together, gently rock your knees from side to side.